sphinx-contrib/youtube/README.rst

    latex_elements = {"preamble": youtube_cmd + vimeo_cmd}

 This example will show the video as a figure using the thumbnail as image and the url as caption (clickable link).
-This is the one we use for this very documentation. rember that the argument of your command are the following:
+This is the one we use for this very documentation. remember that the argument of your command are the following:

 -   :code:`#1`: the platform url
 -   :code:`#2`: the video ID (it's also the name of the image: :code:`#2.jpg`